RevenueHunt/docs/docs/how-to-guides/show-quiz-to-logged-in-customers.md

 It’s possible to use the customer metafields to render quiz results onto different elements of your Shopify Theme liquids.
 This article explains how to show the quiz only to logged-in customers in Shopify.

+!!! warning

-*Note: This guide is meant for developers and Shopify Partners.
+    This guide is meant for developers and Shopify Partners.
 If you're not familiar with Shopify liquid, it is advised to ask for help from a professional to implement this.
-You can find/hire a developer [here](https://experts.shopify.com/).*
+You can find/hire a developer [here](https://experts.shopify.com/).

 ## Step 1: Create a New Page Template